 Heihachi in the first Tekken is much harder and faster than his later incarnations, due to being the boss of the game.
-This has been written into canon with Tekken Tag 2 supposedly featuring a return of his younger self, when he was much tougher.
+This has been written into canon with Tekken Tag 2 featuring the return of his younger, stronger self.

-Tekken 5: Jinpachi Mishima (unavailable to players), who can interrupt any attack you throw at him and possesses a fireball that takes away two-thirds of your health with a single hit (which he can also fire rapidly in case you try to sidestep it).
+Tekken 5 gives us Jinpachi Mishima, pictured above, who can interrupt any attack you throw at him and possesses a fireball that takes away two-thirds of your health with a single hit (which he can also fire rapidly in case you try to sidestep it).
 Yes, the final boss of a hand-to-hand fighting game is best known for his nigh-unavoidable magic stun and long-range fireballs.
 In addition, he can heal himself by stealing your life bar and phase around the stage so not only can he make it impossible to hit him if he so wishes, it is possible you may hit him and still get a "perfect" loss.

 If you are jumping in the air, the stun will drop you down to the floor and you will reel from it.
 If you are as far away from Jinpachi as the game will allow, the stun will hit you and you are unable to move.
 If you are blocking, you are stunned and unable to move.
 If you are on the floor, the stun will hit you, make you stand, and have you reel.

 Also, there's one thing that gets you no matter what - The stun/fireball combo.
 Go go, random stun counter followed by avoid-this-or-die fireball.
 Both mechanics are fine on their own, but when combined, there's nothing you can do.

 Ask any Tekken player you know how bad would it be if you couldn't move for six seconds, given that Tekken's claim to fame is juggling and combo-ability.
 Then add to the fact the weakest of Jinpachi's moves will take off a fifth of your lifebar and is combo-able.
 And you have the equation for a true SNK Boss.